top of page

 What makes you go into high alert?
 What makes you become sluggish and unable to rouse yourself into action?
 Perhaps you need something simple like some food or a glass of water, or maybe another coffee (or not!), or to engage in some high impact exercise.
 You may also need something more drastic like a break from work.
 Also, at times like this we should ask what is the Holy Spirit trying to say to us?
 We often say that the Holy Spirit speaks through the still small voice, but he also speaks through our bodies!

 Our triggers push us outside of our window of tolerance.
 What do I mean by a window of tolerance?
 This is the “optimal window” where we feel most able to function effectively.
-It is to do with our ability to remain regulated and how roused we are.
+It is to do with our ability to remain regulated and how calm or alert we are.
 Some people have a very narrow window, and others have a larger window and can tolerate vast amounts of pressure.
-(Although in my experience appearances can be misleading - a person who seems to be able to tolerate a lot of pressure, may not actually be able to so.
-Don’t forget pressure is cumulative and when under pressure in a challenging situation the gasket can easily blow).
+Although in my experience appearances can be misleading - a person who seems to be able to tolerate a lot of pressure, may not actually be able to do so.
+Don’t forget pressure is cumulative and when under pressure in a challenging situation the gasket can easily blow.
 Since we are working with people who may have heightened levels of emotional arousal, then the likelihood of being pushed outside our window of tolerance is higher.

 pexels-andrew-neel-5255996.jpg